thcrawford/iOSSwiftLinks/README.md

 ## Key References & Tutorials for iOS using Swift

 Yes, StackOverflow has become the defacto standard for developer documentation.
 However, sometimes a great tutorial or a well-written reference can be more useful than a line of code out of context.
 This is the list of links I provide to my iOS students, most of which who have only had a few hours to a few weeks worth of Swift coding experience.
-Generally, I steer away from video tutorials since they are difficult to use as reference materials when you're working through an example.
+Generally, I steer away from video tutorials since they are difficult to use as reference materials when they're working through an example.
 Hopefully you'll find the list useful as well.

 ### Standard Controls